 Like you'll find in every town in Italy, Tortello is also a fresh pasta shop.
 We have a case full of pasta available by the pound, and accept custom pre-orders 48 hours in advance.

 Like Dario's nonno Alifer, who had his own specialty food shop in Venice in the 60s, Tortello has a curated selection of imported wine, oil, honey, salt, and other delicacies, in addition to our housemade sauces, focaccia, and aged parmigiano reggiano.

-You can find Tortello fresh pasta at many local grocery stores throughout Chicago, including Totto's Market, Paulette's Market, Olivia's Market and FoxTrot.
+You can find Tortello fresh pasta at many local grocery stores, including Totto's Market, Paulette's Market, FoxTrot, and Village Market (Evanston).
 Let us know if there's a market you wish carried our pasta.